emiloberg/node-red-contrib-tellstick/README.md

 To solve this we've to make sure the Tellstick is only sending one command at a time.
 The default time between 2 commands is 900ms (discovered by the nobel art of trial and error).

-Unlikely but if your input nodes are getting fired twice or if a second receiver aren't getting the signal (e.g. aren't turning on) you may tweak these times but editing the `settings.js` file in your Node-RED root directory.
+Unlikely but if your input nodes are getting fired twice or if a second receiver aren't getting the signal (e.g. aren't turning on) you may tweak these times but editing the `settings.js` file in your Node-RED directory.

 Add the `tellstickInputThrottle` and/or `tellstickOutputThrottle` property to the `functionGlobalContext` object like this: